tscholze/flutter-surfaceduo-rssbook/README.md

 ### Dual screen devices

-TBD
+> Will be added soon.

 ### How to run

 1. Clone the repo
+2. Open for example Android Studio
+3. Run `pub get` or use AS
-2. Start the Android or Surface Duo emulator in Android Studio mode
+4. Start and select the emulator in Android Studio mode or connect a real device
-3. Select the emulator as device in AS
-4. Run the app
+6. Run the app
+7. Have fun!

 ### Contributing